 Sandy Martini, M.S.

-Sandy Martini, a member of the Cherokee Tribe, is a trained agricultural economist, and serves as NAAF’s Senior Director for Programs & Operations.
+Sandy Martini, a member of the Cherokee Tribe, is a trained agricultural economist, and serves as NAAF’s Associate CEO.

 She has spent the last 15 years teaching record keeping, financial management, business planning and food safety to Native farmers and ranchers.
 Prior to working for NAAF, she was the program administrator for the Indigenous Food and Agriculture Initiative (IFAI) where she was responsible for program and budget management for projects totaling $8 million.